-The parameter EEVT parameter in TC\CMR selects the external trigger.
+The EEVT parameter in TC\CMR selects the external trigger.
 The EEVTEDG parameter defines the trigger edge for each of the possible external triggers (rising, falling or both).
 If EEVTEDG is cleared (none), no external event is defined.

-If TIOB is defined as an external event signal (EEVT = 0), TIOB is no longer used as an output and the TC channel can only generate a waveform on TIOA.
+If TIOB is defined as an external event signal (EEVT = 0), TIOB is no longer used as an output and the compare register B is not used to generate waveforms and subsequently no IRQs.
+In this case the TC channel can only generate a waveform on TIOA.

-When an external event is defined, it can be used as a trigger by setting bit ENETRG in TC\CMR.
+When an external event is defined, it can be used as a trigger by setting bit ENETRG in TC CMR.